1966 New York City smog: Smog in the United States and New York City before 1966

 Even before the 1966 smog episode, scientists, city officials, and the general public recognized that New York City—and most other major American cities—had serious air-pollution problems.
 According to scientific studies from the period, more than 60 metropolitan areas in the US suffered from "extremely serious air pollution problems", and "probably no American city of more than [50,000] inhabitants enjoys clean air the year round."
 The air "over much of the eastern half of the country [was] chronically polluted", and the nation's most-polluted population centers were New York City, Chicago, Los Angeles, St. Louis, and Philadelphia.

 New York City's pre-1966 air pollution was reportedly the worst of any American city.
 Although the "persistently glaring" photochemical smog of Los Angeles was more visible, more "infamous," and subject to a greater degree of public attention, New York City had more total emissions and many more emissions proportional to its land area.
 However, New York's surrounding landscape and climate were naturally conducive to atmospheric circulation, which ordinarily prevented high concentration of smog within the city.
 As such, the problem was mostly invisible most of the time.
 While Los Angeles is surrounded by mountains that tend to trap airborne pollutants, New York City's open topography and favorable wind conditions usually disperse pollutants before they can form concentrated smog.
 If a city with the climate and landscape of Los Angeles had had the high emissions of mid-1960s New York, rapid accumulation of airborne pollutants would have quickly rendered it uninhabitable.

 New York's smog event of 1966 was preceded by two other major episodes: the first in November 1953, the second in January–February 1963.
 Medical scientists led by Leonard Greenburg compared the number of deaths recorded during periods of acute smog with the number of deaths from the same time in other years.
 Based on their statistical analysis, Greenburg's team determined that the smogs coincided with excess deaths.
 Greenburg inferred that the smog caused or contributed to those deaths.
 An estimated 220–240 deaths were caused by the six-day 1953 smog; an estimated 300–405 deaths were caused by the two-week 1963 smog.
-Other minor episodes of smog occurred in the city prior to 1966, but they were not accompanied by statistically significant excess deaths.
+Other minor episodes of smog occurred in the city before 1966, but they were not accompanied by statistically significant excess deaths.